 The Security Device is part of a security standard called two-factor authentication – something you know and something you have.
 This offers security parallel to that of the ATM.
 There are certain sensitive transactions like third party transfers that require authentication through the Security Device.

-Basic Internet Banking services like balance and transaction inquiry, transfer among your accounts and bills payment can be accommodated simply through your passwords.
+Basic online banking services like balance and transaction inquiry, transfer among your accounts and bills payment can be accommodated simply through your passwords.

 4. What can I do to ensure that my access is secured?